-DER DSCADA Visibility and Control Requirements
+Distributed GenerationDER DSCADA Visibility andPoliciesControl Requirements

 Higher penetration of distributed energy resources (DERs) has created issues with operators who have concerns that large-scale DERs coupled with aggregate residential DERs can island a circuit or line section.
 The concern is the distribution system operators do not have visibility to the output of most DER facilities and cannot make the determination of islanding concerns.
 The purpose of this DSEM is to provide a standard requirement for implementing DSCADA visibility and control at larger DER facilities.